 An attacker inputs the code that harms the client to the server and uses code to forge a webpage.
 When a user opens the webpage, the malicious code is injected into the user’s browser to mount attacks.
 The attacker can then steal the session cookies to obtain the user’s private information, including passwords and other sensitive information.

-- Hanging Trojans on websites: Typical attacks include embedding hidden malicious websites through IFrame during a cross-site access, redirecting victims to malicious websites, and displaying dialog boxs for malicious websites.
+- Hanging Trojans on websites: Typical attacks include embedding hidden malicious websites through IFrame during cross-site access, redirecting victims to malicious websites, and displaying dialog boxes for malicious websites.

 - Identity theft: Cookie is used for authenticating the identity of a user when the user loads a specified website.
 XSS can be exploited to steal the user’s cookie and obtain the user’s permission to perform operations on the website.
 If the cookie of a website administrator is stolen, the website will be exposed to severe threats.

 - Stealing website users’ information: After stealing a user’s cookie to obtain the user’s identity, the attacker can further obtain the user’s permission to perform operations on the website and view the user’s private information.